Kangiriyanka/joe-farah/src/pages/posts/post-3.md

 1. The  <a class="secondary-a"  href="https://en.wikipedia.org/wiki/Breakdancing"> wikipedia </a> page puts the parentheses after the definition (when performed by men) which made me chuckle the first time I read it.
 You can also use b-girl (when performed by women).

-2. 意識ポイント is a term I coined for myself. 意識 (ishiki) means consciousness in Japanese and ポイント is point.
-It's my way of saying ''point to focus on''.
-Ishiki is a nice word.